menehune23/arduboy-dotmg/docs/build.md

 # dotMG Build Guide

-Before getting started, be sure you've gathered [parts, materials, and tools](#parts-materials-and-tools)
+Before getting started, be sure you've gathered [parts, materials, and tools](#parts-materials-and-tools).
+Then follow the steps below:

 1. The system board and shell will come as one panel (three boards connected by break-away tabs).
 After receivig them, separate the shell boards from the main PCB and file down any rough edges (pliers might help break off the tabs too).